 Over time, some restaurants have become part of the Eastern Townships landscape.
 They have existed for so long that they’re considered as true Township institutions.
-Here’s a look at six such pillars constituting the pride of our region, and which have become famous far beyond our borders.
+Here’s a look at five such pillars constituting the pride of our region, and which have become famous far beyond our borders.

 Even with the arrival of giant American franchises over the years, this little snack-bar by the bridge, operating under the name of Louis, has been standing proud for over 65 years, making it the oldest restaurant in Sherbrooke.
 Its attentive staff, wearing traditional uniforms with charming vintage appeal, still peel the potatoes that will soon become their delicious fries.
 They make it their duty to buy their provisions locally and the three Louis establishment all offer a friendly, sleek and fast service.
 At Louis’ they have always been attentive to their patrons’ needs and have adapted themselves to new trends over the years; Case in point, the restaurant now also offers a vegetarian burger made with mushrooms and quinoa to which you can add the best poutine in all of Sherbrooke!